 Though your tooth may look as though it is one solid piece of enamel, it has many layers.
 The two main parts of your tooth are the crown and the root.
 The crown is the visible part of the tooth above the gum line.
 The root is the part of the tooth below the gum line in the jaw bone.

-Iinside of the crown is the pulp chamber, which continues down toward the tip of the root in what is called the root canal.
+Inside of the crown is the pulp chamber, which continues down toward the tip of the root in what is called the root canal.
 In each root, there can be one or more root canals present.
 The root canals contain the dental pulp, which is made up of nerves and blood vessels and extends all the way to the tip of each root.
 When the pulp tissue has become infected, inflamed, or rotted, treatment is needed.
-Root canal therapy is a procedure that removes injured or infected dental pulp from the canal.
+Root canal treatment removes decayed dental pulp from the canal.

 Do I Need a Root Canal Or Dental Filling?

-You may find yourself wondering if you need a root canal or just a simple tooth filling.
+You may be wondering if you need a root canal or just a tooth filling.
 While only a skilled dentist can tell you for sure, here are some things to consider.

 - A tooth filling may be recommended by our doctor if your tooth has a smaller cavity or minor tooth decay that hasn’t reached the pulp of the tooth.
 If you have a fractured tooth and your root isn’t infected, then your dentist may be able to save your tooth with a filling, as well.
 During the treatment, your dentist will clean out any decay and then fill the hole or crack with tooth-colored composite resin so the cavity or crack won’t lead to bigger dental problems later.